 INNOVATIVE TECHNOLOGY MADE SIMPLE

-Before describing other features, read a review from Jon Sienkiewicz, former vice president of marketing, Minolta, (Konica Minolta Photo Imaging USA,Inc.) contributing editor, SHUTTERBUG, PC, DIGITAL PHOTO PRO:
+Review: Jon Sienkiewicz, former vice president of marketing, Minolta, (Konica Minolta Photo Imaging USA,Inc.) contributing editor, SHUTTERBUG, PC, DIGITAL PHOTO PRO:

 "FilmToaster, brainchild of Cecil Williams (accomplished professional photographer, inventor and author of four books) is a contraption that combining best characteristics of film scanners with those of slide duplicators.
 If you’re old enough to remember Bowens Illumitran, you’ll see family resemblance straight away."